GAVE-CSA/GAVE-frontend/vulnerabilities.md

             // Display the generated table in the 'result' element document.getElementById('result').innerHTML = table;

-            // Add tooltips to the ID column addTooltipToIdColumn();
+            // Add tooltips to the column
+            addTooltipToIdColumn();
         })